 Measure U-5 includes not only discouraged workers but all “marginally attached workers.”
 Marginally attached workers are defined as persons who are neither working nor currently looking for work but indicate that they want and are available for a job and have looked for a job sometime in the past year.
 This group includes those who are not currently looking for work for reasons such as lack of child care or transportation.
 Using this definition, 5.1 percent of the civilian labor force plus the marginally attached workers met these criteria in 2018.

 Finally, the broadest measure of labor underutilization, U-6, includes not only all unemployed and marginally attached persons, but also those employed part time for economic reasons.
 This latter group provides an objective measure of a portion of the underemployed (the so-called “involuntary part-time workers”).
 The BLS defines “part-time workers” as those who worked less than 35 hours during the reference week of the Current Population Survey.
 To be classified as employed part time for economic reasons, an individual must also be working part time because of poor business conditions or because of the inability to find full-time work and must want and be available for full-time work.
 Involuntary part-time employment does not capture all underemployed, such as those whose education may qualify them for a more highly skilled position.
 However, these types of underemployment are fairly subjective and more difficult to quantify.
-In 2017, the number of involuntary part-time workers accounted for 3.6 percent of Oregon’s total workforce.
+In 2018, the number of involuntary part-time workers accounted for 3.3 percent of Oregon’s total workforce.
 Using the broadest measure of labor underutilization tracked by the BLS, U-6, 8.3 percent of the civilian labor force plus the marginally attached was either unemployed, marginally attached to the labor force, or underemployed.
-Oregon’s U-6 of 8.3 percent in 2017 is the lowest number in this series that begins in 2003.
+Oregon’s U-6 of 8.3 percent in 2017 and 2018 are the lowest number in this series that begins in 2003.

 Cautions and Conclusions